 All patients diagnosed with pancreatic cancer should undergo genetic testing.
-Genetic testing looks for specific changes (mutations) in genes that may have been inherited from the patient's mother or father.
+Genetic testing looks for specific changes (mutations) in genes that may have been inherited from the patient's mother or father, also called germline mutations.
 Genetic testing may reveal mutations that suggest a patient's cancer can be treated with specific therapies.
 The results can also help inform family members of risk.
 Testing can be done at diagnosis or later (see pages 60-62).